 The constitution of a nation is the set of rules that govern how a government can exercise public power.
 A constitution identifies who or what institutions should exercise power and how they should do it.
 The government is usually the most powerful coercive force within a country, so the rules about how a government should exercise power are very important.

 The Australian constitution is contained in the Commonwealth of Australia Constitution Act 1900.
-The act was passed by the UK Parliament after two conventions and referendums in the colonies of New South Wales, Victoria, South Australia, Queensland, Tasmania and Western Australia.
-New Zealand decided not to join the Commonwealth of Australia but it is still possible for New Zealand to join if it wants to do so.
+The act was passed by the UK Parliament after two conventions and referendums in the colonies of Queensland, New South Wales, Victoria, Tasmania, South Australia, and Western Australia.
+New Zealand decided not to join the Commonwealth of Australia, but this is still possible if it wants to do so.

 Written or unwritten?

 In most countries the constitution is a written document.
 The USA, Australia, Canada, China, India and almost every other nation have a single written document.
 A written constitution usually provides for the basic institutions that exercise public power, and how they do it.
 It also usually provides procedures for how the constitutional rules are enforced and how they may be changed.

 Unlike most countries, New Zealand follows the UK in considering itself to have an ‘unwritten’ constitution.
 New Zealand has had a succession of constitution acts, passed first by the UK Parliament in 1846 (but then suspended) and 1852, and then by the New Zealand Parliament in 1986.
 These acts have contained key provisions relating to the institutions and procedures of government.

 The Constitution Act 1986 brought together key legal provisions regarding the institutions and procedures for the exercise of power that had previously been scattered in several places.
 It was organised in four main parts, dealing with:

 - the sovereign – the queen and her representative in New Zealand, the governor-general